Here are some commonly asked questions in regards to Ansible and Windows and their answers.

 and there is no equivalent Windows module available.

-When trying to connect to a Windows host and the output error indicates that SSH was used, then this is an indication that the connection vars are not set properly or the host is not inheriting them correctly.
+SSH was used, either you did not set the connection vars properly or the host is not inheriting them correctly.

 ansible_connection: winrm is set in the inventory for the Windows